pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 &nbsp;

-✅ You've created a helper skill, generated and launched a React Carbon app from the FLIGHT400 green screen, and stopped its development server after exploring the result.
+✅ **Optional exercise completed** - You've created a helper skill, generated and launched a React Carbon app from the FLIGHT400 green screen, and stopped its development server after exploring the result.

 ---